texhex/MPSXM/README.md

 - *InputObject* - The object to operate on
 - *Property* - The name of the property to query
-- *Default* - The value that should be used in case the property does not exist
+- *Default* - The value that should be used in case the property does not exist or is null

 ### Get-QuickReference ###